WAGASHI, Japanese Sweets Cooking Experience in Tokyo

 which gives the dough a translucent, jelly-like appearance.

-Maccha Anmitsu -Gelatin matcha flavor cubes and sweet bean paste with green tea ice
+Maccha Anmitsu -Gelatin matcha flavor cubes and sweet bean paste with green tea ice cream.

 Sweet Potato Yokan - Taste the flavours of Autumn with this sweet potato yokan dessert recipe.
 As traditional as

 Japanese desserts come, this sweet treat combines sweet potatoes with sugar for

 sweetness, salt and vinegar for flavour balancing, and agar for gelatinising without the need